 • You could make this recipe using a side of salmon too.

 More salmon recipes

 - 240 g (8.5 oz) Salmon fillet - (approx 120g/4.25oz per fillet)

 - 1 tablespoon Soy sauce

 - 0.5 Lime - juice only

-- In a bowl, mix together the chilli sauce, soy sauce and lime juice.4 tablespoon sweet chilli sauce, 1 tablespoon Soy sauce, 0.5 Lime
+- In a bowl, mix together 4 tablespoon Sweet chilli sauce, 1 tablespoon Soy sauce and juice of 0.5 Lime.

-- Put the salmon fillets onto a lined baking tray.
-Pour the chilli sauce mixture over the salmon.240 g Salmon fillet
+- Put 240 g Salmon fillet onto a lined baking tray.
+Pour the chilli sauce mixture over the salmon.

-- Serve topped with chopped coriander and sesame seeds.5 g Fresh coriander (cilantro), 1 teaspoon sesame seeds
+- Serve topped with 5 g Fresh coriander (cilantro) and 1 teaspoon Sesame seeds.

 - Take this sweet chilli salmon to the next level by sprinkling some Parmesan on top before it goes in the oven.